Moesif/moesifmiddleware-go-example/README.md

 1. Install Moesif Middleware if you have not done so. `go get github.com/moesif/moesifmiddleware-go`

-2. Be sure to edit the moesif_options/moesif_options.go to change the application id to your application id obtained from Moesif.
+2. Be sure to edit the moesif_options/moesif_options.go to add your Moesif application id.

 ```go
 func MoesifOptions() map[string]interface{} {